 A Short History of the blp

 To the extent that the blp epitomizes Richard Artschwager’s art, it also stands firmly on its own, an independent phenomenon, a little to the left of the artist’s painting and sculpture, on whatever ground it finds itself located by whomever has chosen to place it there.
-Stenciled or stuck anywhere by anyone, these lozenge-shaped marks create a juncture of ever-changing coordinates, admitting asides from such disparate realms as typography, poetry, music, even radar, as they gather their own context round them.1 The following is a brief account—according to the artist, archival documents, and anterior association—of the blp.2
+Stenciled or stuck anywhere by anyone, these lozenge-shaped marks create a juncture of ever-changing coordinates, admitting asides from such disparate realms as typography, poetry, music, even radar, as they gather their own context round them.[footnote=1] The following is a brief account—according to the artist, archival documents, and anterior association—of the blp.[footnote=2]

 The blp was born in the winter of 1967-1968, while Artschwager was teaching a term at the University of California at Davis.
 It arose out of a combination of graphic impulses, perhaps the result of the artist being cut off from the routines of his New York studio:

 At Davis I know I did two things: I graffiti-ed into magazines with a felt tip, blacking out eyes, etc. in somewhat the manner of Duchamp’s mustache on the Mona Lisa.
 Then I was also working in notebooks as usual and therein tried to pick apart my painting to see if I could take it somewhere else.
 There were dashes, Y-shapes and hooks, with pen or pencil.
-So out of this I decided to bring the elements into the space by making them bigger and more substantive…3
+So out of this I decided to bring the elements into the space by making them bigger and more substantive…[footnote=3]

 The blps, evolved as a lozenge, “more effective than a dot,” were first shown as painted wooden cut-outs grouped in clusters at the university gallery.
-The original idea was to arrange them into illusional figures, which would disintegrate into abstraction upon approach.4 This proved dissatisfying and Artschwager promptly began winnowing.
+The original idea was to arrange them into illusional figures, which would disintegrate into abstraction upon approach.[footnote=4] This proved dissatisfying and Artschwager promptly began winnowing.
 Switching to singles, he found himself moving out of the gallery space, putting blps in the hallway, onto the ceiling, and so on.

 Thus liberated, the blps fueled Artschwager’s trip back to New York in the spring of 1968 in his Studebaker Lark with “a bushel basket of blps” in the trunk.
 By the time he got to Detroit, he had used up the last blp.
 In the course of the journey, it seems the blp had changed character, from a diverting pastime outside the studio, into an aggressive means of establishing identity and controlling space.
 In June, Artschwager made his debut at the Galerie Konrad Fischer in Düsseldorf, not with “signature” paintings and sculptures, but with blps, covering the interior, including the windows, in a blight of black spots.

 Back in New York, Richard Bellamy included the blps in one of his serial abstraction shows, “From Arp to Artschwager III” and parleyed for their inclusion in the 1968 Whitney Annual devoted to contemporary sculpture.
 Installed throughout the museum’s stairwells, galleries, elevators, and offices, the blps, now made of wood, hair, and plastic, were collectively titled 100 LOCATIONS.
-Cheap, nonretinal, unruly and invasive, they were singled out by a critic as “[p]erhaps the most significant contribution to the entire Annual.”5 (Artschwager remembers Eva Hesse’s compliment during the installation: “I used to think you were really dumb.”)
-Indeed as blps actively broke with conventions of consumption and containability, they were confluent with a range of conceptual strategies from, say, Dan Flavin’s fluorescent sculptures, which fill the air with ephemeral, industrial radiance, to Vito Acconci’s guerrilla-style “blink” photographs, snapped in the streets at each bat of the eye.6 Artschwager himself refers to them in “environmental” terms, revealing in his notes that the genesis of the hair blps stemmed from a desire to “make one which doesn’t look like a keypunch hole in space, but like a soft spot in the diamond hardness of the air.”
+Cheap, nonretinal, unruly and invasive, they were singled out by a critic as “[p]erhaps the most significant contribution to the entire Annual.”[footnote=5] (Artschwager remembers Eva Hesse’s compliment during the installation: “I used to think you were really dumb.”)
+Indeed as blps actively broke with conventions of consumption and containability, they were confluent with a range of conceptual strategies from, say, Dan Flavin’s fluorescent sculptures, which fill the air with ephemeral, industrial radiance, to Vito Acconci’s guerrilla-style “blink” photographs, snapped in the streets at each bat of the eye.[footnote=6] Artschwager himself refers to them in “environmental” terms, revealing in his notes that the genesis of the hair blps stemmed from a desire to “make one which doesn’t look like a keypunch hole in space, but like a soft spot in the diamond hardness of the air.”
 Perhaps less evident is how the blps might relate to sound and film.

 In a 1968 lecture at Milton College, which began with the query, “What does it feel like to look?”
 Artschwager said, “Seeing is confined to what is in front of us, and to an area shaped something like a Zeppelin or blimp.
 Or…a cinemascope screen with all four corners lopped off.”
 Accordingly, the blp becomes a miniature movie screen, a portable field of vision.
 It is also filled with motion, as Artschwager originally opted for the lozenge over the dot for its streamlined zip.
 The soft edges of the hair blps actually enhance this effect with a blurriness that signifies movement in photography.
-The cinematic potential of the blp is presented in Artschwager’s project for Sonsbeek 1971 with a series of blps located throughout the nearby city of Utrecht.7 A publication devoted entirely to blps documents the various sites, from flower stands to fields (where blps perch on little sticks), with full-page photographs that read like a film montage of a day in the utopian life of a blp.8 In one sequence a blp on the back of a car travels down a street, growing tinier in the distance.
+The cinematic potential of the blp is presented in Artschwager’s project for Sonsbeek 1971 with a series of blps located throughout the nearby city of Utrecht.[footnote=7] A publication devoted entirely to blps documents the various sites, from flower stands to fields (where blps perch on little sticks), with full-page photographs that read like a film montage of a day in the utopian life of a blp.[footnote=8] In one sequence a blp on the back of a car travels down a street, growing tinier in the distance.
 Adding another ambient layer, or soundtrack, is a record tucked in the book’s back cover.
 One side plays the continuous ticking of a windup clock; the other the pinging sound of the same when muffled.

 If Utrecht was an idyllic departure into a panoramic blp Sensurround, blps were more generally experienced by the public as incidental stop-motion, doubletakes, if they were seen at all.
 Simultaneous to the official installation at the Whitney in 1968, Artschwager (helped by friends Gary Bauer and John Torreano) located blps around Manhattan.
 The cadre worked under cover of darkness, spray-painting blps outside the major museums as well as at less distinguished locales.
 A blp on a wall of graffiti suggests a comparative study.
 Like graffiti, blps are anyone’s mark.
 For a l978 exhibition, entitled “Detective Show,” held at Gorman Park in Queens, organizer/artist John Fekner informed the absent Artschwager, “Your piece was executed by a couple of fifteen-year-old girls with my supervision of course.”
 For even at its most surreptitious and streetwise, the blp must be correct, making it ultimately unsuited to expressive defiance and public defacement.
 Its true precincts are visibility and memory.
 Like a pointer that indicates “look here,” the blp calls attention to its surroundings which, no matter how raucous or sedate, seamy or banal, suddenly find themselves the subject of a second glance, and possibly even worth remembering.